wrp/smtx/README.rst

 the program specified in SHELL.
 The window that is created will fill the physical screen, and the underlying pty that it is viewing will have a width of at least 80.
-The `CMD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
+The `CMD` keysequence (default is `CTRL+g`) will put smtx in `command` mode in which key sequences are interpreted to manipulate the windows.
 Press `RETURN` to exit command mode.
 Press `CMD` to exit command mode and send `CMD` to the underlying pty.
 In command mode, create new windows using `c` or `C`.
 Use `hjkl` to